aappddeevv/scala-vdom/README.md

 of using the `setAttribute` methods.
 The HTML specs actually suggest using the index notation instead of `setAttribute` for some attributes to improve cross-browser compatibility.

+## Node Queues
+Instead of making a library specific hack around cleaning up the DOM when the DOM is updated (and elements potentially removed), scala-vdom has a cleanup queue that is added to each node that holds IOActions that are run when cleanup is requested by scala-vdom.
+You can use the same mechanism to add hooks that are run when attribute values are changed or a DOM node is removed from the DOM.
+React essentially has these but it was very hard to figure this out from the React code.

 ## Handling Events

 This is currently a gap in the library as I am still researching what to do for events.
 It